Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

 Collection components and managed struct components are special types which can be “attached” to entities just like any other component.
-They can contain native containers and reference types respectively but can only be accessed from the main thread.
+They can contain native containers and reference types respectively but can only be retrieved from the main thread.

 **Due to Unity API limitations, these components are not real components and are